TrueBlocks/trueblocks-core/test/gold/apps/chifra/chifra_README.txt

  OTHER
-   init          initialize TrueBlocks databases scrape        scrape the chain and build an index of address appearances (aka digests) serve         serve the TrueBlocks API via goServer status        query the status of the system quotes        return prices collected from configured remote API when          return a date given a block number or a block number given a date
+   init          initialize TrueBlocks databases scrape        scrape the chain and build an index of address appearances (aka digests) serve         serve the TrueBlocks API via tbServer status        query the status of the system quotes        return prices collected from configured remote API when          return a date given a block number or a block number given a date